-7. What is cursor and why it is required?
+7. What is the cursor and why it is required?

-8. How is a process of PL/SQL compiled?
+8. How is the process of PL/SQL compiled?

-Flashback query are handle by Database Administrator only flashback queries along allows content of the table to be retrieved with reference to specific point of time by using as of clause that is flashback queries retrieves clause that is flashback queries retrieves accidental data after committing the transaction also.
+Answer: Flashback query is handle by Database Administrator only flashback queries along allows the content of the table to be retrieved with reference to a specific point of time by using as of clause that is flashback queries retrieves accidental data after committing the transaction also.

-Flashback queries generally uses undo file that is flashback queries retrieve old data before committing the transaction oracle provide two method for flashback queries.
+Flashback queries generally use undo file that is flashback queries retrieve old data before committing the transaction oracle to provide two methods for flashback queries.

 10. What is REF CURSOR (or) CURSOR VARIABLE (or) DYNAMIC CURSOR?

-Oracle 7.2 introduced ref cursor, This is an user defined type which is used to process multiple records and also this is a record by record process.
+Answer: Oracle 7.2 introduced ref cursor, This is a user-defined type which is used to process multiple records and also this is a record by record process.

-In static cursor database servers executes only one select statement at a time for a single active set area where in ref cursor database servers executes number of select statement dynamically for a single active set area that’s why those cursor are also called as dynamically cursor.
+In static cursor, database servers execute only one select statement at a time for a single active set area wherein ref cursor database servers execute a number of select statement dynamically for a single active set area that’s why those cursors are also called as a dynamical cursor.

-Generally we are not allowed to pass static cursor as parameters to use subprograms where as we can also pass ref cursor as parameter to the subprograms because basically refcursor is an user defined type in oracle we can also pass all user defined type as parameter to the subprograms.
+Generally, we are not allowed to pass static cursor as parameters to use subprograms whereas we can also pass ref cursor as a parameter to the subprograms because basically precursor is a user-defined type in oracle we can also pass all user-defined type as a parameter to the subprograms.

-Generally static cursor does not return multiple record into client application where as ref cursor are allowed to return multiple records into client application (Java, .Net, php, VB, C++).
+Generally, the static cursor does not return multiple records into client application whereas ref cursor is allowed to return multiple records into client application (Java, .Net, PHP, VB, C++).

-This is an user defined type so we are creating it in 2 steps process i.e first we are creating type then only we are creating variable from that type that’s why this is also called as cursor variable.
+This is an user-defined type so we are creating it in 2 steps process i.e first we are creating type then only we are creating a variable from that type that’s why this is also called as cursor variable.